MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-monitor-content.md

 AKS provides audit logs at multiple levels, as described in [Requirement 10.1](#requirement-101).
 Here are some key points:

-- By default, Activity logs provides information about all the operations scoped by an Azure subscription.
+- By default, Activity logs provide information about all the operations scoped by an Azure subscription.
 All resource access operations are recorded along with status, time, and the identity that initiated the operation.
 - Enable diagnostic settings to access all records of all API calls made into the AKS cluster.
 The logs provide details about the requestor, timestamp, the source of request, contents of the request.
 Store the logs in a storage account, such as a Log Analytics workspace.
 - Enable Container Insights to get performance-related data from Kubernetes Metrics API.
 From a diagnostics perspective, set up alerts to reveal suspicious loads and be configured to protect system and data proactively.
 For information about this feature, see [Container Insights](/azure/azure-monitor/insights/container-insights-overview).
 - If your jump boxes support root access, then add additional logging.